Honda Fit: New Zealand

 The Jazz was launched in New Zealand on 5 May 2021, with three variants at launch: Life, Crosstar and e:HEV Luxe.

-In February 2023, the facelifted Jazz debuted with a few changes to line-up: the Life grade dropped, the Luxe was renamed to Luxe Grade, and a new RS variant.
+In February 2023, the facelifted Jazz debuted with a few changes to line-up: the Life grade dropped, the Luxe was renamed to Luxe Sport, and a new RS variant.

 Singapore

 The Jazz was launched in Singapore on 29 January 2021, with three variants at launch: Base, Home and Luxe e:HEV.

 In February 2023, the facelifted model debuted in Singapore, along with the introduction of the Crosstar variant.

 South Africa

 The Fit was launched on 25 June 2021 in South Africa, with 4 variants at launch: Comfort, Elegance, Executive and Hybrid (followed at a later date).

 In December 2023, the facelifted model debuted, with the Executive grade discontinued.

 Taiwan

 The fourth generation Fit for Taiwan was announced on 10 September 2021, with sales commenced in December, with two variants at launch: Home and e:HEV.